sharonct/DataClassificatiin/README.md

 # DataClassification
-Classification using the Naive Bayes algorithm and application of Principle Component Analysis
+Classification using the Naive Bayes algorithm and application of Principle Component Analysis in Python